 The benefits of audio advertising

-Digital audio ads go where video can’t, accompanying the listener throughout their day across a range of screenless moments like cooking, driving, and chilling.
+Digital audio ads go where video technology can’t, accompanying the listener throughout their day across a range of screenless moments like cooking, driving, and chilling.
 They're also less expensive than video ads while still proving to be deeply impactful — a fact those jingle writers knew well.
 The strategic use of elements like music, sound design, and the right celebrity or influencer can amplify their impact, too.

-How audio ad measurement works
+How digital audio ad measurement works

 Digital audio allows advertisers to better know who they’re speaking to.
 Audience understanding — based on demographics, location, device usage, and listening habits — has never been so robust.
 And since that audience may be spread across a wide array of podcast categories, playlists, and other interest groupings, advertisers now have the means to reach consumers where they are, with the messaging and branding that makes for the best fit.